| |

 10. Flotzilla (bonus)

-The classic debut of Flotsam And Jetsam is a mixture of immense speed and some
+The classic debut release of Flotsam And Jetsam is a collection of fast and

-Without a doubt, the highlights of the album are the title track and its
+this album are the massive title track and its direct follow-up Metalshock,

-fact that Jason Newstedt played on this particular album, but Doomsday For
+nowadays better known for the fact that Jason Newstedt played on it, but

-The Deceiver is still an interesting piece of old thrash metal and
+Doomsday For The Deceiver is still an interesting piece of old thrash

 |